Consensys/tessera/README.md

-# Nexus
+# Tessera
-A stateless java application responsible for encryption and decryption of private transaction data and for off-chain private messaging.It is also responsible for generating and managing private key locally in each node in Quorum Network.
+A stateless java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.It is also responsible for generating and managing private key locally in each node in Quorum Network.

+## Quorum - Tessera Privacy Transaction Flow

-## Running Nexus
+## Running Tessera

 `java -jar nexus-app/target/nexus-app-${version}-app.jar -configfile config.json`